-31. Commitment and contingent liabilities
+29. Commitment and contingent liabilities

-31.1 As at December 31, 2021, the Company has guarantee for overdraft lines to financial institutions for certain related companies amounting to totaling Baht 11.0 million (2020: Baht 11.0 million).

-31.2 As at December 31, 2021, the Company has contingent liabilities for letters of guarantees with several financial institutions, guarantee for its performance with customers, lease agreements and utilities totaling Baht 18.5 million (2020: Baht 10.3 million).
+- 29.1 As at December 31, 2022, the Company has guarantee for overdraft lines to financial institutions for certain related companies amounting to totaling Baht 11.0 million - 29.2 As at December 31, 2022, the Company has contingent liabilities for letters of guarantees with several financial institutions, guarantee for its performance with customers, lease agreements and utilities totaling Baht 6.8 million - 29.3 The Company has service agreements regarding building rental.
+As at December 31, 2022, the totals of future minimum payments are as follows: